 Android Wear smartwatches so far

 The Android Wear smartwatch selection is expanding, but you can only buy the LG, Samsung and Motorola models right now.
 Sony and Asus watches are coming soon, and LG has another up its sleeve.

 This beautiful watch face has a 1.56-inch LCD display that boasts a 320 x 290 resolution and 205 pixels per inch.
 It's protected by Gorilla Glass 3 and costs $250 (£200, around AU$275)

-Sticking with that authentic watch styling, there are no charging contacts or USB ports to be found here, Motorola confirmed.
-Instead, the inductive wireless charging feature gives us a wire-free reason to own that Qi-compatible Nexus charger Google sells in the Play Store.
+Sticking with that authentic watch styling, there are no charging contacts or USB ports.
+Motorola went with an inductive wireless charger, giving us a wire-free reason to own that Qi-compatible Nexus charger sold in the Google Play Store.

-It doesn't feature a privacy-invasive camera like the Galaxy Gear and Gear 2.
+It doesn't feature a privacy-invasive camera like the Galaxy Gear and Gear 2 either.
 This just didn't fit into the classic design, according to Motorola.
 Also, unlike Samsung's non-Android Wear watches, it supports more phones than its own Moto X.

 Moto 360 blends familiar Android menus like Google Now and Hangouts messages with a sophisticated-looking digital watchface, and Motorola touts just-as-premium strap materials that remain comfortable.

 LG G Watch R is even rounder

 One-upping Motorola's smartwatch is the LG G Watch R that's due out this fall.
 It boasts what LG loves to refer to as the first full-circle watch powered by Android Wear.

 It's true.
 Moto 360's display doesn't form a complete circle.
 It has a blank spot at the bottom.
 This chin or horizon line houses its screen components instead of needing a blank circular bezel for the task.

 Moto 360 isn't ideal for analog watch faces, and LG think it has a solution.
 LG G Watch R uses a circular bezel on its smaller 1.3-inch Plastic OLED screen, but covers it up with second-hand tick marks.

-Some people think this looks more like a real watch, while others call it a diver's watch and don't want to wait until it releases this fall or see its likely expensive price (so far £220 in the UK).
+Some people think this looks more like a real watch, while others call it a diver's watch and don't want to wait until it until the Autumn release date or pay its likely expensive price (so far £220 in the UK).